alptugan/icns-creator/README.md

 To use icns Creator, follow these steps:

 1. Download the latest release from the [Releases](https://github.com/alptugan/icns-creator/releases) page.
-If you want to edit the source code, clone the repository to your local machine & open it with XCode.
+2. Since the app is not signed by Apple, your OS does not open the app.You must enable System Settings->Privacy & Security->Security->App Store and identified developers option.
+Depending on your configuration, you need to disable "Gate keeper" option to install unsigned apps.
+You can have more information [link](https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html)
-2. Open the icns Creator application file (`icns-creator.app`).
+3. Unzip the file.
+DO NOT DOUBLE CLICK.
+Right-click on icns Creator application file (`icns-creator.app`) to run it.
 3. If prompted, allow the application to run on your system.
 4. You're ready to start creating icns files out of PNG, JPG, or any other image document!